Developer Guide

 - Pros:

-are classes that are already implemented in Java.
+StackandArrayDequeare classes that are already implemented in Java.
 Easy to create. - Cons: Not easy to come up with solution.

 - Pros: